 The AMR Alliance is the first province-wide AMR campaign in Manitoba, though it builds on past initiatives and a brain trust of many champions for antimicrobial stewardship working in different regions and healthcare organizations throughout Manitoba.
 Its success will rely on broad engagement of the many local champions, particularly those in healthcare leadership roles.

-Campaign activities and this website are supported by the National Collaborating Centre for Infectious Disease (NCCID) [link to our site], hosted by the Rady Faculty of Health Sciences, University of Manitoba.
+Campaign activities and this website are supported by the National Collaborating Centre for Infectious Disease (NCCID), hosted by the Rady Faculty of Health Sciences, University of Manitoba.
 The NCCID has a mandate for knowledge translation in infectious disease public health, with long-term involvement in education on AMR and antimicrobial stewardship.